 Now that we understand the differences in the structure of the teams, here’s how the teams operate through PI Planning, development, and delivery.

 PI Planning with Skill Based Teams

-At the end of the PI Planning session we used the Fist of Five method to determine the teams comfort level in meeting the plan.
+At the end of the PI Planning session, we used the Fist of Five method to determine the team’s comfort level in meeting the plan.
 Due to executive visibility and pressure in the product increment planning session, most team members voted with a three.
 They “could live with the plan”.
-I later found out that the large number of dependencies made teams uncomfortable with the chances for success.
+I later found out that a large number of dependencies made teams uncomfortable with the chances for success.
 Despite the high number of dependencies, we moved on to the development of the application.

 PI Planning with Domain-Based Teams

 In my current organization, teams are organized to deliver business value.
 For example, one team is responsible for orders, another team is responsible for quotes, and another team is responsible for security.
 There are three other teams that handle additional domains.
 Embedded in each team is user interface design, front-end development, and back-end development.
 The back-end developers are familiar with NoSQL databases and can deliver their own work without the need of a database team.
 We have an architecture team and a DevOps team that supports the six development teams.

 For our planning sessions, we divide the work by domain, which allows teams to focus on their area of expertise and ensures that we can deliver value for our users.
 This structure allows us to do our quarterly planning and subsequent work without running into a large number of dependencies.